 Smallholder Farmers Connect to National and International Markets

-ACDI/VOCA implemented a two year, $1.9 million USAID-funded Market Linkages Initiative (MLI) as a subgrantee to CARANA Corporation.
+ACDI/VOCA implemented a two-year USAID-funded Market Linkages Initiative (MLI) as a subgrantee to CARANA Corporation.
 The goal of MLI was to increase commercial integration of smallholder staple food producers into national and regional markets to promote growth in food staples and food security.

 The project is composed of two components: one based in Malawi with a focus on Malawi trade corridors (M-MLI), and one based in Kenya with a focus on East Africa’s Northern Corridor Activity (NCA-MLI).